There are a lot of good time trackers on the market. So why make another one? Because all the other trackers charge per user and cost a fortune.

 Future of Clockify

 Clockify was not the first product we created, but it’s the first one that was met with such a good reception.
-Positive feedback has this strange effect that it makes you start dreaming about things – and that’s just what we did.
+Positive feedback has a strange effect: it makes you start dreaming about things.

 (Self-hosting is where you get the software and install it on your own servers.
 This way, you control all the data and have nothing to do with the makers of software, except for receiving software updates if you want.)